 Culture is often a holdover from the founder and their actions.
 Culture is sometimes developed consciously by management teams who decide to improve their company performance in systemic ways; and sometimes, in absence of direction, culture is adopted as a way to manage mismanagement.

-Organizations have cultures and cultures can be defined as:
+Organizations have cultures and cultures are defined as:

 - Sociological: Culture emerges from collective behavior, and organizations are cultures or